How to book

 A workshop is generally capped at 50 attendees.
 We are willing to teach larger groups if we add additional days of hands-on training or restrict the hands-on portion to a smaller group.

-Workshop fees are typically $350/$300 student or the USD equivalent for the 2-day training and $500 /$450 student for the 3-day training.
+Workshop fees, whether in-person or hybrid, are typically $350/$300 student or the USD equivalent for the 2-day training and $500 /$450 student for the 3-day training.
 If you live outside the US & Canada, we will work to make our workshop affordable in your local economy.
 We are also willing to pursue grant funding to support workshops in economically disadvantaged areas.

 We can also bring the workshop to your organization or institution for a flat fee.
 Please inquire as rates vary by location.

 Workshop contractsOption A: The local organizer agrees to have at least 20 people enrolled within 45 days prior to the event.
+(Hybrid workshops require a minimum of 10 people.)
 If less than 20 are enrolled by the deadline, the local organizer agrees to pay the remainder due.
-This contract ensures that the event will not be cancelled due to low enrollment.
+This contract ensures that the event will not have to transition to a virtual workshop due to low enrollment.

-Option B: 20 people must be enrolled within 60 days prior to the event.
-The local host does not have any financial responsibility; however, Breech Without Borders may choose to cancel due to low enrollment.
+Option B: 20 people must be enrolled within 60 days prior to the event (10 people for hybrid workshops).
+The local host does not have any financial responsibility; however, Breech Without Borders may choose to transition to a virtual workshop due to low enrollment.